 Eagles RB Sanders, RG Brooks injured, out vs. Giants

-The injury-depleted Philadelphia Eagles lost two more starters in the first half of Sunday's NFC East-deciding game against the New York Giants in East Rutherford, N.J., and neither will return.
-First, running back Miles Sanders left the game with 10 minutes to play in the second quarter with what the team called an ankle injury.
+The injury-depleted Philadelphia Eagles lost two more starters in the first half of Sunday's NFC East-deciding game against the New York Giants in East Rutherford, N.J., and neither returned Running back Miles Sanders left the game with 10 minutes to play in the second quarter with what the team called an ankle injury.
 His last play was an 11-yard run (capping a nine-carry, 52-yard half for the rookie), and he walked to the locker room on his own.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)